 These house plant trees can be used to fill bright corners, or they can be used as a living focal point in any brightly lit room or sun porch.
 The vibrant green, soft foliage makes Norfolk Island Pine a beautiful addition to your home decor.
 Our Norfolk Island Pine Trees are shipped in black or green plastic nursery containers.

-To encourage faster growth, move your plant to the outdoors to a shaded area during summer.
+To encourage faster growth, move your plant to outdoors to a shaded area during summer.
 Contrary to the name, it is not a pine tree and doesn't have cold-hardy properties.
-However, this clean air plant can be used as a holiday topiary; a miniature tropical indoor Christmas tree.
+However, this clean-air plant can be used as a holiday topiary, a miniature tropical indoor Christmas tree.

 The soft, symmetrical needles curve slightly downwards and grow from the container lid to the top of the plant.
 Norfolk Island Pines do not take well to being transplanted and are typically grown as several plants in the same container.
 As the plant matures, you will want to separate the plants into separate containers to avoid having the plants compete for soil nutrients.

-*Decorative containers are shown are for display purposes only.
+*Decorative containers are shown for display purposes only.
 All plants are shipped in plastic nursery containers unless otherwise specified.
-If you would like to order a peace lily in a decorative container, visit our potted plant's collection.
+If you would like to order a plant in a decorative container, visit our potted plant collection.